day8/re-frame/docs/MentalModelOmnibus.md

 If you have that data, then you can reproduce the error.

 re-frame allows you to time travel, even in a production setting.
-Install the "checkpoint" state into `app-db` and then "play forward" through the collection of dispatched events.
+To find the bug, install the "checkpoint" state into `app-db` and then "play forward" through the collection of dispatched events.

 The only way the app "moves forwards" is via events.
 "Replaying events" moves you